cubist38/cubist38.github.io/_posts/2023-10-01-probability.md

 toc: yes
 ---
 ## Overview
 This guide provides an introduction to Probability, a crucial concept in Data Science.
-To begin with, we will discuss about the basic topics of Probability, such as binomial distribution, central limit theorem, normal distribution, and Z-score.
+To begin with, we will discuss about the basic topics of Probability, such as common distributions, central limit theorem, and Z-score.
 Each concept is explained in a simple, non-mathematical manner and illustrated with examples.
 ## Probability and its Significance
 ### What is the Probability?
 Probability is a fundanmental concept in Data Science that quantifies the likelihood of an event or outcome.
 The probability of an event is always between 0 and 1.
 If the probability of an event is 0, it means that the event is impossible.
 On the other hand, if the probability of an event is 1, it means that the event is certain.